RandomStudio/tether-egui/README.md

 ![GUI screenshot](tether-egui.gif)

+## Launch with or without Tether Host
+By default, Tether Egui will try to connect to an MQTT broker running at `tcp://localhost:1883`

+Launch without Tether (build your UI only) by passing `--tether.disable`

+Specify a different MQTT Broker: `--tether.host 192.168.2.4`

+More options: `--help`
 ## Widgets available
 - Number (32-bit float only, for now) with range (not clamped)
 - Colour (8-bit for R,G,B,A)